araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 ---
 layout: distill
 title: "Getting SAC to Work on a Massive Parallel Simulator: An RL Journey With Off-Policy Algorithms"
 description: This post details how to get the Soft-Actor Critic (SAC) and other off-policy reinforcement learning algorithms to work on massively parallel simulators (e.g., Isaac Sim with thousands of robots simulated in parallel).
-It also explores why SAC fails where PPO succeeds, highlighting a common problem in task design that many codebases share.
+In addition to tuning SAC for speed, the post also explores why SAC fails where PPO succeeds, highlighting a common problem in task design that many codebases share.
 date: 2026-04-27
 future: true
 htmlwidgets: true